DKIM

 ### Missing DKIM Record

-A checker looked up `selector._domainkey.example.com` and found no DKIM TXT record or connected-service CNAME.
+A DKIM checker looked up `selector._domainkey.example.com` and found no DKIM TXT record or connected-service CNAME.

-1. Confirm the selector is correct.
-A missing record is often caused by checking `default` or `selector1` when your email delivery service uses a different selector.
+1. Confirm that the selector is correct.
+A missing record often happens when you check `default` or `selector1` but your email delivery service uses a different selector.

-2. Copy the DNS host name, record type, and value from your email delivery service without changing punctuation, quotes, or underscores.
+2. Copy the DNS host name, record type, and value from your email delivery service.
+Do not change punctuation, quotes, or underscores.

-3. Add the record in the DNS provider that hosts the domain's authoritative DNS, not in an email service dashboard unless that same service also manages DNS.
+3. Add the record in the DNS provider that hosts your domain's authoritative DNS.
+Do not add the record in an email service dashboard unless that same service also manages DNS.

-4. If your email delivery service gives CNAME records, publish CNAME records.
-If it gives TXT records, publish TXT records.
-Do not convert one type into the other.
+4. If your email delivery service provides CNAME records, publish CNAME records.
+If the service provides TXT records, publish TXT records.
+Do not convert one record type into the other.

 5. Wait for DNS propagation, then check the exact selector again.